Ubriacopo/boardgames-aspect-extraction/approach.md

 > https://stackoverflow.com/questions/64145666/fine-tuning-of-bert-word-embeddings

+## Word2vec-like or BERT-like?
+This question requires further research

 ## Going further
 ABAE only recognizes Aspects, we have to give a sentiment to each one found in the comments to make a final avarage or median on all the comments to classify a boardgame.